 Now, i’m not the most fashion-driven or even fashionable guy, but the effortless, dare I say, timeless cool of these utilitarian shoes embedded deep within my heart.
 So much so that I refused to wear anything else –weather climbing, hiking, excavating or swimming the coral banks of the Red Sea (true!).

-So when I returned to America, I was heartbroken to find the my home country a desert for yemenis…
+But it wasn’t until I returned to America that their spell had fully settled in.
+When I was heartbroken to find my home country a desert for yemenis…

 Then in 2012 I met the Sabah Dealer.